How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Lakers hit the road the Spurs on Wednesday at 8:00 PM ET.
+The Celtics travel to face the Kings on Wednesday at 10:00 PM ET.

 How to Watch